ubacm/python-tutorial/2_hello_world/README.md

 #### Dynamic Typing
 All programming languages let you allocate memory and save its value to something known as a **variable**.
-It works the same way as in math class, the variable can be anything it just must be defined first before its used.
-Some languages are *Typed* meaning that you have to explicitly say *"This variable is an Integer"* or *"This variable is a Word"*.
+It works the same way as in math class; the variable can be anything it just must be defined first before its used.

+Some languages are *statically typed*, meaning that once you say define a variable as having a particular type (e.g. integer or string), whether explicitly or implicitly, they cannot have their types changed.
+This will usually be enforced with type checks performed by the compiler.

-Python is Dynamically Typed, so you don't need to explicitly say what type a variable is.
-We'll sort this out more in a few sections.
+Python is *dynamically typed*, so you can change the variable type by simply assigning the desired value.
+You don't need to explicitly say what type a variable is in Python, though we'll revisit this idea in the next section.

 ## Try it Yourself